Design Pattern for Program Clients

 #![allow(unused)] fn main() { let program_client = ProgramRpcClient::new( rpc_client, ProgramRpcClientSendTransactionCustom ); }

-Implementing traits for different concrete types and using them to initialize ProgramRpcClient
+Implementing traits for different concrete types and using them to initialize ProgramRpcClient is a good example of the strategy pattern.

 Design Patterns

-Now, let's take a look at the design patterns used in the ProgramClient
+Now, let's take a look at the design patterns used in the ProgramClient trait.

 1. Strategy Pattern

-The generic parameter ST
+The generic parameter ST implements the strategy pattern:

 #![allow(unused)] fn main() { pub struct ProgramRpcClient<ST> { client: Arc<RpcClient>, send: ST, // Strategy for sending transactions } }